Federal Verification Process with Inceptia

 - Don’t assume that, once you complete the FAFSA, you are finished with the financial aid process.

 - Dependent students, if selected for verification, need a parent to create an Inceptia account as well, just as with the initial FAFSA application.

 - Typically, if your FAFSA is selected for verification, and you did not use the IRS Data Retrieval option or you changed the IRS data, you will be required to submit a copy of a signed tax return to Inceptia.
 If you do not have a copy of the tax return, you may request a tax transcript from the IRS and submit it for review.
 If you need to request your tax transcripts, you can visit the IRS website for either an electronic copy or to request one delivered to your home.

 - Be sure to keep your email and mailing address up to date with the Registrar’s office.
 Check your student email account regularly as all student-specific notifications are sent to the student email account, not personal email.

 - We only assume that you are interested in grants.
 Although work-study and loans are also part of financial aid, they must be applied for separately.
-Applications are available in the Financial Aid section of the Form Depot or in the Financial Aid office.
+Please consult with our Financial Aid office for further details regarding work-study and loans.

 - Failure to submit completed verification documents to Inceptia can result in: